hoehermann/purple-gowhatsapp/docs/SETTINGS.md

     * `never`: never

 * `message-cache-size` int
-  Stores a number (default: 1000) of messages in local volatile memory.
-Cached messages are used to provide context when displaying reactions.
+  Stores a number (default: 0) of messages in local volatile memory.
+Cached messages are used to provide context when displaying reactions or quoting the message while replying to a specific message.
+See the [notes](./NOTES.md) for details on how to use the reply feature.
+  Note: Cached messages are persisted to the purple home directory as `username.json`.

 * `discard-old-messages` bool
   If set to true (default: false), messages older than the connection will be discarded.